All About Rain Gutter Materials

 - More expensive than Galvalume or Aluminum

 While copper has benefits and drawbacks, it may be the best choice for vintage homes.
-Copper gutter systems have been used for a very long time, dating back to the 1800s.
+Copper gutter systems have been used for a long time, dating back to the 1800s.
 While copper gutters are eye-catching, they require routine maintenance to keep them looking their finest.
-Nothing brings a roof-line to life like pure copper gutters.
+Nothing brings a roof line to life like pure copper gutters.
 On large houses, we usually see them with bold profiles like quarter-round or half-rounds gutters.
-For smaller Arts & Crafts style houses, it’s common to use copper as a decorative half-round.
+For smaller Arts & Crafts style houses, copper is commonly used as a decorative half-round.
 In Texas, the copper will generally fully patina in about three months.
 Our installers use gloves to ensure there are no fingerprints on the copper.
 There are many custom options for copper, so be creative with your project consultant and find something that makes your home stand out!

 - Considered the most beautiful and longest-lasting material

 - Will patina, but many customers prefer that

 - Requires very skilled installation for soldered miters and end caps

 Bonderized and galvanized are two types of metal finishes that are commonly used for metal products, including gutters.
 Here is a brief overview of the differences between bonderized and galvanized metal: